KumoCorp/kumomta/docs/changelog/main.md

   for more information.
 * Delivery log records now include information about the TLS cipher, protocol version and peer subject name for SMTP deliveries that used TLS
+* New [regex_set_map](../reference/kumo.regex_set_map/new.md) type for efficiently
+  matching multiple regular expressions in a single search operation and returning an associated value.

 ## Fixes
 * HTTP injection API did not expand templating in `From`, `Reply-To` or